 Cookies can identify you if you return to a website repeatedly.
 Large organizations, such as Google or Facebook, embed their code on millions of websites through analytics platforms or share buttons.

 This code allows them not only to see what you do on their platforms but also on other sites.
 They can use the information they already have about you, like payment details, names, friends, location, political, and religious affiliation, then enrich it with your general browsing activity.
+Among these, perhaps location data is the riskiest as reported by employee GPS tracking company Turtler, with risks ranging from the possibility of physical threats like stalking to the loss of political rights through censorship.
 Together with information bought openly on the markets (e.g., your credit card history or loyalty card records), they can build a complete profile of you.

 At first, this information is gathered purely for advertising purposes, but it can be used in other ways if the data gets into the wrong hands, for example, to target you with crime, impersonate you, or deny you civil rights.